spacetelescope/jwst/docs/jwst/stpipe/user_step.rst

 `````

 The instance method `Step.run()` is the lowest-level method to executing a step
 or pipeline.
-Intitialization and parameter settings is left up to the user.
+Initialization and parameter settings are left up to the user.
 An
 example is::

     from jwst.flatfield import FlatFieldStep

     mystep = FlatFieldStep()
-    mystep.override_sflat = ‘sflat.fits’
+    mystep.override_sflat = 'sflat.fits'
     output = mystep.run(input)

 `input` in this case can be a fits file containing the appropriate data, or the output